NGDSG/BAMSI/README.md

 DATA_PATH=http://<span></span>s3.amazonaws.com/1000genomes/phase3/data/{individual}/alignment/{filename}

 The other settings relate to the storage repository and can be changed accordingly when adding support for other storage.

 For the current HDFS implementation it is assumed that the namenode is listening on STORAGE_NODE:50070 and that a HttpFS server is listening on STORAGE_NODE:14000.
 These may have to be modified depending on your setup of HDFS.
-(E.g. if the WORKER_NODE is on the same network as the HDFS datanodes, then they can push results to the storage via the namenode.
+(E.g. if the WORKER_NODE is on the same network as the HDFS datanodes, then they can push results to the storage via the namenode on port 50070.
 Otherwise, they should interact with HDFS via the HttpFS server, and WEBHDFS_PORT should also be 14000.)

+ Adding a different type of storage repository requires writing a class that implements the interface defined by the class StorageRepositoryBase in tapp.py.
+ If no other functionality is required, creating such a class and changing the line

+    StorageRepository = HDFS()

+ in tapp.py to initialize your new class instead, and modifying the config file accordingly, should suffice.

 ### Starting the application ####